policyglot/prison_mail_automation/README.md

 The final choice will be based on classification accuracy.

 Thereafter this project shifts to Airflow to help automate the use of templates to reply to emails.

+This project also relies on Active Learning to help classify issues accurately.
+For this, we turn to the excellent work by Dr. Robert Munro.